New accounts of abuse at federal prison prompt renewed calls for investigation

 "When I got my son's body back, there were bruises on his face, neck, stomach and arms," she said.
 "All I want is answers."

-Darius Townsend, who spent two years in the Special Management Unit at Thomson, said that when Bureau of Prisons director visited the unit last fall, he showed her his "Thomson tattoo:" the scars on his wrists, ankles and stomach left by tight restraints.
+Darius Townsend, who spent two years in the Special Management Unit at Thomson, said that when the Bureau of Prisons director visited the unit last fall, he showed her his "Thomson tattoo" — the scars on his wrists, ankles and stomach left by tight restraints.
 Townsend said he was beaten by multiple guards while in shackles, as punishment for trying to file grievances against staff.

 Christie Thompson is a reporter for The Marshall Project contributed to this story